CharlieCrisp/CollaborationCompetition/Report.md

 ## Algorithm
 This project implements [Deep Deterministic Policy Gradients](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).
 This algorithm uses an actor to learn the action that maximises reward and a critic to train the actor against.

+More specifically this project implements [Multi Agent Deep Deterministic Policy Gradients](https://arxiv.org/pdf/1706.02275.pdf) where each agent trains its own policy using local observations, but trains its critic using global observations.

-My project also uses a prioritized experience replay
+My project also uses a prioritized experience replay which takes the reward plus a baseline priority as the sample priority.

 ## Details
 ```python